vitoc/device-simulation-java/README.md

    need help finding it.
 1. Store the "IoT Hub Connection string" in the [env-vars-setup](env-vars-setup) (or [env-vars-setup.cmd](env-vars-setup.cmd)) script.
 1. [Install Docker Compose][docker-compose-install-url].
-Remember to select and apply a shared drive for your containers.
-For Windows users that need to switch between a corporate and external network often, [you might find this tip useful][docker-shared-drive-windows].
+Remember to configure a shared drive.
+Also, for Windows users that need to switch between a corporate and external network, [you might find this tip useful][docker-shared-drive-windows].

 1. Start the Simulation service using Docker Compose, open a console and run:
    ```
    cd device-simulation-java
    env-vars-setup
    docker-compose up
    ```

+1. Use an HTTP client such as [Postman][postman-url], to exercise the [RESTful API][wiki-createsim-url] to create a simulation.

   >  If you're running docker-compose within the VS Code terminal, you will
-    currently [run into this issue][vscode-docker-compose-issue].
-Use PowerShell [instead][powershell-docker-compose].
+  >  currently [run into this VS Code issue][vscode-docker-compose-issue].

-1. Use an HTTP client such as [Postman][postman-url], to exercise the [RESTful API][wiki-createsim-url] to create a simulation.
+  >  Use PowerShell [instead][powershell-docker-compose].

 ## Project Structure